 Setting up shop in a makeshift home studio, the band hunkers down and lets their songs come to life.
 Put four beatmakers in a room together for a week, and the outpouring of ideas could be endless.
 “As we develop as individual musicians each of our sounds morph and evolve in different ways, so when we come together to record we all bring something new to build upon,” says drummer DJ Moore.
 “Our creative process is never the same,” says keyboardist and sampler Tyler Quist.
 “On HEATWEAVER, we let some of our beats stay in a more bedroom beat format, and others we revamped to sound a lot more live.”
 In this case, Jaw Gems was left with a solid compilation attesting to their evolution as tenacious genre-bending producers.

-Now, after catching the attention of acclaimed Alpha Pup Records, Jaw Gems will re-release HEATWEAVER on the label this September, with additional remixes of every track.
-This re-release will feature flips from T3 (Slum Village), Daedelus, Brady Watt (Talib Kweli/DJ Premier), THE GRID (Jon Cleary Band), Break Science, Russ Liquid Test, and more.
+Now, after catching the attention of acclaimed Alpha Pup Records, Jaw Gems have re-released HEATWEAVER on the label, with additional remixes of every track.
+This re-release features flips from T3 (Slum Village), Daedelus, Brady Watt (Talib Kweli/DJ Premier), THE GRID (Jon Cleary Band), Break Science, Russ Liquid Test, and more.
 Expect Jaw Gems’ next full-length album on Alpha Pup Records in the coming months, as well.

 In addition to national tours, and landing their dream record deal, other recent Jaw Gems’ highlights include shared stages with icons such as My Morning Jacket, Flying Lotus at L.A’s legendary Low End Theory (his first appearance at the famed L.A. beat scene event in years), STS9, Lettuce, and many more.